-In Game Downloadable Content (Requires Internet Connection)Compatible with: TANE SP1,
+In Game Downloadable Content (Requires Internet Connection)Compatible with: TANE SP2, TANE SP1,

 Requires Trainz Route: C&O Hinton Subdivision